kjk/siser/README.md

 This library is meant to be a middle ground:
 * you can serialize arbitrary records with multiple key/value pairs
 * the output is human-readable
-* it's desgined to be efficient and simple to use
+* it's designed to be efficient and simple to use

 ## API usage